RooneyMcNibNug/OpenBSD-pi-tor-hidden-service/README.md

 Now, its time for the install.
 This can seem a bit daunting, but following https://www.openbsd.org/faq/faq4.html#Install will get you easily on your way, I promise.
 It is recommended that you install all Sets during this process.

+Here are some other context-specific notes on the install here:

+- Make sure to use the `?` option for the interface configuration options to find the best valid interface if you are using ethernet (which you should)
+- It is a very good idea to encrypt the root disk with a passphrase during the installation, which is now offered as a step during disks setup

 ### Initial steps afterboot

 Yay, we have OpenBSD installed on our Pi!
-There are some important things we should do upon first boot.
+Celebrate, and then when you are done, there are a few important things we should do upon first boot.

 OpenBSD has their https://man.openbsd.org/afterboot as a nice checklist, but allow me to list out some thing here: